WagnerGFX/UnityCorePackage/README.md

 It's not as performant, but it's easily configurable through the Editor and Inspector with minimal code.

-### Extension Methods
-A collection of useful extension methods for Unity classes and types.

 ### GameObject GUID [^guids]
 A GUID that can be serialized by Unity and a component that holds it.
 Useful for tracking non-procedural GameObjects in the scene.